adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

     ![AEP Response Event Handle Payload](./../../assets/message_response_payload.png)

-## Use the In-App Messaging Griffon plugin
+## Use the In-App Messaging Assurance UI plugin

-Once all of the above validation sections have been complete, you can use the **In-App Messaging** plugin view in Griffon to further debug at runtime.
+Once all of the above validation sections are complete, you can use the **In-App Messaging** plugin view in the Assurance UI to further debug your app.

 #### Install the In-App Messaging plugin

-> If you have already installed the **In-App Messaging** plugin in your Griffon setup, skip this section.
+> If you have already installed the **In-App Messaging** plugin in your Assurance UI setup, skip this section.

-1. In the Griffon UI, click on **Configure** button at the bottom of the left-rail navigation
+1. In the Assurance UI, click on **Configure** button at the bottom of the left-rail navigation

 1. Search for the row named **In-App Messaging** under the **ADOBE JOURNEY OPTIMIZER (BETA)** heading, and click the **+** button on its right